Now Reading

 Summer lightness

-Pasta with a quick sauce of natural lemons brings lightness to this not so light summer.
-No matter where you spend the summer, with Pasta al Limone your table is in the lemon grove.
+Pasta with a quick sauce made from fresh lemons brings a touch of lightness to summer.
+No matter where you spend your summer, Pasta al Limone will make your table feel like it’s in a lemon grove.

 Excellent natural lemons are still available in Europe until the end of July.
 Use the beguiling aroma of citrus for a simple pasta dish that goes with summer like lemonade and sunglasses.